- Search The Registry

 On November 24, 2020, Biden announced his plans to nominate her as the next U.S. Ambassador to the United Nations and to include her in his cabinet and National Security Council.
 She appeared before the Senate Committee on Foreign Relations on January 27, 2021, and took office after presenting her credentials on February 25, 2021.
 She succeeded Ambassador Kelly Craft.
 Thomas-Greenfield accused the People's Republic of China of committing genocide against Uyghurs and detaining more than one million Uyghurs and other ethnic minorities in Xinjiang internment camps.

-She said that the United States "will keep standing up and speaking out until China's government stops its crimes against humanity and the genocide of Uyghurs and other minorities in Xinjiang."
+She said the United States "will keep standing up and speaking out until China's government stops its crimes against humanity and the genocide of Uyghurs and other minorities in Xinjiang."
 She expressed concern over reports of escalating ethnic tensions in Ethiopia's Tigray Region.
 She urged a peaceful resolution of the Tigray War between Ethiopia's federal government and the forces of the Tigray regional government.
 Thomas-Greenfield has raised similar concerns over the 2022 Russian invasion of Ukraine.